SnigBhaumik/node-minify-all/README.md

 # What's new?
 - Of course, lots of image, js, css minifiers are available around.
 The difference is here we can write individual business rules per file (for example, in case you don't want a particular file not to be minified).
 - You can run individual tasks or all the tasks or any combination of these.
+- We had this requirement of minifying and compressing artefacts before theme and portlet build in Liferay.
+Since somehow Liferay does not automatically minify all these files before compiling and building, we had to manually trigger the minification process prior to build.
+This module is used in that build process by Jenkins job and pipeline.

 # Usage